czdtech/fb-jf/src/content/games/get-10-ultimate.en.md

 <!-- i18n:section:controls -->
 ### Controls Guide

-The game is played with a single click or tap.
+The game is played with a single `click` or `tap`.

-*   **Merge Numbers:** Click on any group of two or more adjacent tiles that have the same number.
+*   **Merge Numbers:** `Click` on any group of two or more adjacent tiles that have the same number.
 The group will merge into the spot where you clicked.

 <!-- i18n:section:faq -->
 ### Frequently Asked Questions (FAQ)